 programs.
 Queues are also made as much as possible to give each agency

-its share of the night; if an agency has 30% of the allocated time on a
+its share of the time; if an agency has 30% of the allocated time on a

-given instrument, it will be found on average in about 30% of each
+given instrument, it will be found on average in about 30% of the

-queue.
-At night, depending on the sky conditions, the CFHT Service
+queues.
+At night, depending on the sky conditions, the CFHT Remote

 Observer selects and executes one or more queues.
 Each exposure receives